 While Little Miss was the queen of surprise.

-As they got older, the Inside Out emotions game (not that I had a name for it back then, of course) changed a little bit.
+As they got older, the Feelings Frenzy emotions game changed a little bit.
 I used it not just as a way to keep them occupied so they wouldn’t complain of being bored or get restless in a small space but also as a way to use their vocabulary.

 That’s how we went from joy…